gillian-guide/gillian-guide.github.io/docs/essential-modding/fusionfix.en.md

         * Go to the [Releases](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix) page.
         * Download the latest release.
         * Extract the :material-zip-box:`GTAIV.EFLC.FusionFix.zip` to your game folder.
+!!! note ""
+    You can move files from :material-folder:==plugins== folder to the game folder for convenience.
 ## Configuration
 !!! note ""
     These instructions lean on the latest version of FusionFix.
 If you're using the Legacy or any other outdated version, you may lack some of these options.
-!!! note ""
-    You can move files from :material-folder:==plugins== folder to the game folder.